The Delinquents (1989 film): Reception

-David Stratton of Variety called the story "trite stuff" and felt that Schlatter was miscast and that "as for Minogue, the verdict still is out regarding a future acting career ...but it's unfair to judge her on this material".
+The film was hit with controversy over its content, with Britain's Daily Mail asserting that it was "immoral and dangerous" that it had been given a 12 certificate, allowing young children to see it.
+David Stratton of Variety called the story "trite stuff" and felt that Schlatter was miscast and that "as for Minogue, the verdict still is out regarding a future acting career ... but it's unfair to judge her on this material".
 DVD.net later gave the movie a mixed review, scoring it 5/10.
 On Scoopy.com, the reviewer complimented the film's cinematography, the period details and Minogue's lead role in the film.
 The Radio Times grades the film two stars out of five, calling it a "passable tale of teenage torment".

 Box office

 The Delinquents opened on 98 screens in Australia, grossing A$752,800 in its opening week.
 It went on to gross A$3,370,650 at the Australian box office and was the most successful Australian film of 1990 on Australian soil.
 In the United Kingdom it grossed £399,785 in its opening weekend from 207 screens and reached number one, grossing £1,072,110 in its first week.
 It was the 17th highest-grossing film of 1989 there.
+It was the most popular Australian film of 1990.

+In one interview, producer Mike Wilcox hit out over the "mythology" that the film was a financial failure, saying, "I wonder where these people get their information from because I was part of the production and I don't have accurate figures on what its performance was.
+I think the jury is still out on whether it was a financial failure or not."

 Home media

-The Delinquents was released as VHS worldwide in 1989 and released on DVD in 2005 in Australia only.
+The Delinquents was released on VHS worldwide in 1990 and released on DVD in 2005 in Australia only.
+In 2008, a new special edition of the film was released in Italy under the name The Delinquents - Le regole sono fatte per essere infrante.
+The set includes 20 exclusive video clips introduced by Kylie Minogue, the original trailer, a photo gallery, and other bonus features, all packaged in a DVD-sized case with a wrap-around picture insert.

 The film was released internationally on digital platforms, including iTunes in 2016.

 Soundtrack

 The soundtrack album was released in Australia and New Zealand by Mushroom Records and in the UK by PWL Records.
 The soundtrack release consisted of old standards (one of them performed by Minogue and one by Johnny Diesel and the Injectors), as well as one track from the film's score.

-"Tears on My Pillow" was released as a single in November 1989, peaking at number 20 in Australia.
-"Please Send Me Someone to Love" was released as the second single in January 1990, peaking at number 11 in Australia.
+"Tears on My Pillow" was released as a single in February 1990, peaking at number 20 in Australia.
+"Please Send Me Someone to Love" was released as a single, peaking at number 11 in Australia.
 Tears on My Pillow went to number one in the UK for one week in January 1990, and was the 26th best-selling single of the year in the UK during 1990.